libretro/docs/docs/library/fbneo.md

 * You need to follow the instructions about [emulating consoles](#emulating-consoles-and-computers)
 * You need a copy of the `neocdz.zip` and `neogeo.zip` bioses
 * The supported format is single file MODE1/2352 cue/bin (the format where there is one .cue file with one single .bin file).
-Use "CDmage" to convert your dump if needed. **It must not be compressed**
+Use "CDMage" to convert your dump if needed. **It must not be compressed**

 You can convert your unsupported dumps by following this tutorial :